Skálafellsjökull is a long glacier in the southeast of Vatnajökull ice cap. Its foreland is littered with glacial signatures.

 Besides (recessional) moraines, there is another distinct landscape feature in the foreland of Skálafellsjökull: flutes or flutings.
 Flutes are parallel, straight ridges of several tens of meters long and a few decimeters high that give the impression of a ploughed field.
 They are formed under the glacier, often at the lee-side of a lodged stoss boulder.
 When the ice passes the (stuck) boulder, a cavity is created at the downflow side.
 Water-soaked till (sediments) are squeezes into this hollow because of differences in pressure.
 The flute that is created this way tends to propagate and grows downflow, sometimes for hundreds of meters (Evans, 2016:87).
 In front of Skálafellsjökull, an exceptional range of flutes is present and well-studied (Hart et al., 2018).

 Most studies on glacial landforms focus on the foreland of the glacier, which is usually in front of the terminus.
 Skálafellsjökull, however, has an extra snout in the south.
 This Sultartungnajökull (or Eyvindstungnajökull) is a small south-flowing lobe that also retreated 2 km from its 19th-century position.
-To its east, ice previously over-spilled a col. At both places (recessional) moraines and flutes are present, just like on the larger foreland.
-The main difference is that the outer moraine (dating from around 1890) is well preserved on the south margin, whereas it is mostly washed away in front of Skálafellsjökull (Walton et al., 2024).
+To its east, ice previously spilled over a col. At both places (recessional) moraines and flutes are present, just like on the larger foreland.
+The main difference is that the outer moraine (dating from around 1890) is well preserved on the south margin, whereas it washed away in front of Skálafellsjökull for the most part (Walton et al., 2024).

 Sultartungnajökull is very easily accessible, thanks to a road that follows its margin and leads all the way up to the ice field at 900 m.
 This provides good opportunities for glacial research, like Jane Hart and colleague’s did.
 With the help of ground-penetrating radar, drones, boreholes and embedded probes/sensors (both into and below the ice) they tried to get a grip on the processes that take place at the bottom of the glacier.